Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Finish setting up Sign up page with subscriptions
-2. Get Edit Page working with subscriptions
+1. Get Edit Page working with subscriptions
-3. Review the game play experience
+2. Review the game play experience
-   - Add delete button to round in profile page
-4. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)
+3. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)
-5. Refine to get high lighthouse scores
+4. Refine to get high lighthouse scores
-6. Integrate Kwes Forms (support, feedback, contact)
+5. Integrate Kwes Forms (support, feedback, contact)
-7. Push to production
+6. Push to production
-8. Test on the golf course
+7. Test on the golf course
-9. Point domain to app
+8. Point domain to app

 ## Build status